EstherPlomp/TNW-Tracking/abstract-OSF.md

 List of participants?
-Not possible due to GDPR - we can ask the participants about taking ownership during the session itself Screen for case study presentations at start - check Sheets/flipovers, markers, post-its - check
+Not possible due to GDPR - we can ask the participants about taking ownership during the session itself Screen for case study presentations at start - check Sheets/flipovers, markers, post-its - check shared google doc for notes - Esther to set up

 **Next meeting**
 8 October, to further prep session and clarify details